 - LOT Polish Airlines

 Meanwhile travel on other airlines will just accrue points (and not “qualifying points”).
-While “regular” points can still count towards status, you need to earn a minimum number of qualifying points to earn status.
+While “regular” points can still count toward status, you need to earn a minimum number of qualifying points to earn status.

 See, the program is so easy? 😉

-New Miles & More Status Requirements
+New Miles & More status requirements

 With the new program: